Developer-DAO/pixel-avatars/contract/README.md

 If you want to upload contract source.
 You can't call contract directly, except through Proxy -- see below for Hardhat code to try the contract.

 -   Make sure `ETHERSCAN_API_KEY` .env key is set to API for polygonscan
--   Then to verify contract, run `npx hardhat verify --network mumbai CONTRACT_ADDRESS_HERE`.
+-   Then to verify contract, run `npx hardhat verify --network mumbai PIXEL_AVATAR_CONTRACT_ADDRESS_HERE`.

 ## To play with contract via Proxy in Hardhat